The Great Wave off Kanagawa: Creation

-The Japanese interpret The Great Wave off Kanagawa from right to left, emphasising the danger posed by the enormous wave.
-This is traditional for Japanese paintings, as Japanese script is also read from right to left.
-Analyzing the boats in the image, particularly that at the top, reveals the slender, tapering bow faces left, implying the Japanese interpretation is correct.
-The boats' appearances can also be analysed in Hokusai's print Sōshū Chōshi from the series Chie no umi ("Oceans of Wisdom"), in which the boat moves against the current in a rightward direction, as shown by the boat's wake.

 Western influence on the work

 Perspective

 The concept of perspective prints arrived in Japan in the 18th century.
 These prints rely on a single-point perspective rather than a traditional foreground, middle ground, and background, which Hokusai consistently rejected.
 Objects in traditional Japanese painting and Far Eastern painting in general were not drawn in perspective but rather, as in ancient Egypt, the sizes of objects and figures were determined by the subject's importance within the context.

-Perspective, which was first used in Western paintings by Paolo Uccello and Piero della Francesca, was introduced to Japanese artists through Western – particularly Dutch – merchants arriving in Nagasaki.
+Perspective, which was first used in Western paintings by the 15th-century artists Paolo Uccello and Piero della Francesca, was introduced to Japanese artists through Western – particularly Dutch – merchants arriving in Nagasaki.
 Okumura Masanobu and especially Utagawa Toyoharu made the first attempts to imitate the use of Western perspective, producing engravings depicting the canals of Venice or the ruins of ancient Rome in perspective as early as 1750.

 Toyoharu's work greatly influenced Japanese landscape painting, which evolved with the works of Hiroshige – an indirect student of Toyoharu through Toyohiro – and Hokusai.
 Hokusai became acquainted with Western perspective in the 1790s through Shiba Kōkan's investigations, from whose teaching he benefited.
-Between 1805 and 1810, Hokusai published the series Mirror of Dutch Pictures – Eight Views of Edo.
+Between 1805 and 1810 Hokusai published the series Mirror of Dutch Pictures – Eight Views of Edo.

 The Great Wave off Kanagawa would not have been as successful in the West if audiences did not have a sense of familiarity with the work.
 It has been interpreted as a Western play seen through the eyes of a Japanese.
 According to Richard Lane: